GerritCodeReview/apps_kibana-dashboard/README.md

 # Kibana Dashboard

-The goal of this project is to provide the tools to manage and configure a kibana dashboard aimed to visualize analytics on project contributions.
+The goal of this project is to provide the tools to manage and configure kibana dashboard(s) aimed to visualize analytics on project contributions.
 Kibana configuration is maintained in elasticsearch so, in reality, this project will talk to the elasticsearch instance which kibana is connected to.